niftools/blender_niftools_addon/docs/user/features/scene/index.rst

 Scene
 -----
+.. _user-features-scene:

-The follow section outlines Scene level settings that are required for import/export
+The follow section outlines Scene settings which is mainly related to Nif Header information.
+Changing the setting also alters what is displayed by the UI.

+The setting can be viewed in the Niftools Scene Panel.
+This is visible in the Scene Tab of the Properties Editor View.

 Nif Version
 ===========